isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 Tournament and 4th placing in the National Basketball Tournament, while the Cross Country ‘C’ Division Boys came in fourth.
 <br>
-<br>RVHS won the Best Practice Award for Arts Education (Bronze award) by
+<br>RV won the Best Practice Award for Arts Education (Bronze award) by the
-the National Arts Council.
+National Arts Council.
 <br>
-<br>RVHS won the prestigious Best Practice Award for Student All-Round Development
+<br>RV won the prestigious Best Practice Award for Student All-Round Development
 by the Ministry of Education.
 <br>
-<br>RVHS won the Orchid Award (Singapore Environmental Council) for good environmental
+<br>RV won the Orchid Award (Singapore Environmental Council) for good environmental
 practices.
 <br>
-<br>RVHS was awarded her fifth Sustained Achievement Awards for Physical Fitness
+<br>RV was awarded her fifth Sustained Achievement Awards for Physical Fitness
 and Uniformed Groups.
 <br>
 <br>On 25 Oct 2003, RVHS sees many distinguished guests, including the Minister
-for Education, Mr Tharman Shanmugaratnam, arrived at RVHS for the launch of the BackPack.NET – Pilot and Trials Pillar.
+for Education, Mr Tharman Shanmugaratnam, arrived at RV for the launch of the BackPack.NET – Pilot and Trials Pillar.
 The objective of BackPack.NET is to create opportunities for schools and Institutes of Higher Learning to use Microsoft technologies to develop innovative solutions for Tablet PCs for use in teaching and learning.
-RVHS was the first school to be involved in this programme.
+RV was the first school to be involved in this programme.
 <br>
 <br>11th Trim and Fit Award.